crossz/tweak_web_gatsby/content/updates/take2-health-settled-in-qianhai-kerry-centre-shenzhen-laying-the-foundation-for-business-expansion-in-the-greater-bay-area.md

 ![](../images/1.jpg)

-**Shenzhen office in the prime location equipped with a high standard laboratory capable of serving a large**
+**Shenzhen office in the prime location equipped with a high standard laboratory capable of serving a large population**

 Located in the prime area of Qianhai, our office and laboratory is adjacent to the Guangzhou-Shenzhen Yanjiang Expressway, giving our company geographically distinctive and favourable advantages which at the same time attract plenty of high-tech companies and talents.
 Our state-of-the-art medical laboratory (over 2,000 sq.m.) upholds laboratory quality control standards according to The National Basic Standards and Management Specifications for Medical Laboratory, ISO15189 and CAP.
 From a long-term perspective, we expect to provide services to the vast population in the GBA and across China with a large-scale operation.